-- 17.1 Staff should use school devices and contact pupils only via the pupil school email address/log in.
-This ensures that the school's filtering and monitoring software is enabled. - 17.2 In deciding whether to provide virtual or online learning for pupils, senior leaders will consider issues such as accessibility within the family home, the mental health and wellbeing of children, including screen time, the potential for inappropriate behaviour by staff or pupils, staff access to the technology required, etc. Virtual lessons will be timetabled and senior staff, DSL and/or heads of department will be able to drop into any virtual lesson at any time the online version of entering a classroom. - 17.3 Staff engaging in online learning should display the same standards of dress and conduct that they would in the real world; they should also role model this to pupils and parents.
-The following points should be considered: - - think about the background; photos, artwork, identifying features, mirrors ideally the backing should be nondescript - staff and pupils should be in living / communal areas no bedrooms - staff and pupils should be appropriately dressed - filters at a child's home may be set at a threshold which is different to the school - resources/videos must be age appropriate the child may not have support immediately to hand at home if they feel distressed or anxious about content - 17.4 It is the responsibility of the staff member to act as a moderator; raise any issues of suitability (of dress, setting, behaviour) with the child and/or parent immediately and end the online interaction if necessary.
+17.1.
+Staff should use school devices and contact pupils only via the pupil school email address/log in.
+This ensures that Spring Meadow's filtering and monitoring software is enabled.

+- 17.2.
+In deciding whether to provide virtual or online learning for pupils, senior leaders will take into account issues such as accessibility within the family home, the mental health and wellbeing of children, including screen time, the potential for inappropriate behaviour by staff or pupils, staff access to the technology required, etc. Virtual lessons will be timetabled and senior staff, DSL and/or heads of department will be able to drop into any virtual lesson at any time the online version of entering a classroom. - 17.3.
+Staff engaging in online learning should display the same standards of dress and conduct that they would in the real world; they should also role model this to pupils and parents.
+The following points should be considered:- - 17.3.1. think about the background; photos, artwork, identifying features, mirrors- ideally the backing should be nondescript - 17.3.2. staff and pupils should be in living / communal areas no bedrooms - 17.3.3. staff and pupils should be appropriately dressed - 17.3.4. filters at a child's home may be set at a threshold which is different to Spring Meadow - 17.3.5. resources/videos must be age appropriate the child may not have support immediately to hand at home if they feel distressed or anxious about content - 17.4.
+It is the responsibility of the staff member to act as a moderator; raise any issues of suitability (of dress, setting, behaviour) with the child and/or parent immediately and end the online interaction if necessary.
 Recording lessons does not prevent abuse.
-Staff will adhere to the school's policy on recording of online lessons.
-If a staff member believes that a child or parent is recording the interaction, the lesson should be ended or that child should be logged out immediately.

-17.5 If staff need to contact a pupil or parent by phone and do not have access to a work phone, they should discuss this with a senior member of staff and, if there is no alternative, always use 'caller withheld' to ensure the pupil/parent is not able to identify the staff member's personal contact details.
+Staff will adhere to Spring Meadow's policy on recording of online lessons.
+If a staff member believes that a child or parent is recording the interaction, the lesson should be brought to an end or that child should be logged out immediately. - 17.5.
+If staff need to contact a pupil or parent by phone and do not have access to a work phone, they should discuss this with a senior member of staff and, if there is no alternative, always use 'caller withheld' to ensure the pupil/parent is not able to identify the staff member's personal contact details.

-18 Unacceptable Use of ICT Facilities and Monitoring
+18. Unacceptable Use of ICT Facilities and Monitoring